Mat7585/Projet-Machine-Learning-Prediction-Salaires_NBA/README.md

 ## Dataset
 - Source: Kaggle — NBA Player Salaries (1985–2018) : https://www.kaggle.com/datasets/ulrikthygepedersen/nba-player-salaries/data?select=salaries_1985to2018.csv
 - Main files: `salaries_1985to2018.csv` &  `players.csv`
+- includes player salary history and player information
+- mixes season-level and career-level variables

 ## Approach
 ### Data preparation
-1/ import datasets and explore
+import datasets and explore

-2/ merge the two datasets `salaries_1985to2018.csv` &  `players.csv`
+merge the two datasets `salaries_1985to2018.csv` &  `players.csv`

-3/ The dataset mixes season-level variables (1 row = 1 season) and career-level variables.
-Using these career variables for a season-level prediction would create temporal leakage (the model “sees” future information).
-Therefore, the solution is to predict the salary over the entire career.
-So, only keep the variables that are specific to the entire career and aggregate them when necessary.
+Only keep the variables that are specific to the entire career and aggregate them when necessary.

-4/ Data cleaning: removed non-informative/redundant columns, standardized data types, and converted key fields (height, weight, draft pick) into model-ready numeric features.
-Prepared categorical variables for encoding and exported a cleaned dataset for modeling.
+Data cleaning

-5/ Imputation of missing values using appropriate replacement strategies, and removal of columns with excessive missingness.
+Imputation of missing values using appropriate replacement strategies, and removal of columns with excessive missingness.

-6/ Outlier detection and capping when necessary to limit the impact of extreme values.
+Outlier detection and capping when necessary to limit the impact of extreme values.

-7/ Applied one-hot encoding to categorical features for the Linear Regression model.
+Applied one-hot encoding to categorical features for the Linear Regression model.
 This preprocessing was not necessary for XGBoost, as it can handle categorical features natively when enable_categorical=True is used.